tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/数据管理/静态网站_intl_en.md

 QCloudWebsiteIndexDocument *indexDocument = [QCloudWebsiteIndexDocument new];

-// Specify the object key suffix for the index document.
-For example, if `index.html` is specified, then when the root directory of the bucket is accessed,
+// Specify the object key suffix of the index document.
+For example, if index.html is specified, then when the root directory of the bucket is accessed,
-// `index.html` will automatically be returned; when the `article/` directory is accessed, `article/index.html` will automatically be returned indexDocument.suffix = indexDocumentSuffix;
+// the content of index.html will automatically be returned; when the article/ directory is accessed, the content of article/index.html will automatically be returned. indexDocument.suffix = indexDocumentSuffix;
-// Configure the index document config.indexDocument = indexDocument;
+// Index document configuration config.indexDocument = indexDocument;

-// Configure the error document QCloudWebisteErrorDocument *errDocument = [QCloudWebisteErrorDocument new];
+// Error document configuration QCloudWebisteErrorDocument *errDocument = [QCloudWebisteErrorDocument new];
 errDocument.key = errorDocKey;
-// Specify the object key for the general error document.
-When an error occurs and no error code in the redirect rule is hit, this object key will be returned config.errorDocument = errDocument;
+// Specify the object key of the general error document.
+When an error occurs and no error code in the redirect rule is hit for redirect, the content of this object key will be returned config.errorDocument = errDocument;

 // Configuration for redirecting all requests QCloudWebsiteRedirectAllRequestsTo *redir = [QCloudWebsiteRedirectAllRequestsTo new];
 redir.protocol  = derPro;
-// Specify the target protocol for redirecting all requests; only `https` can be used config.redirectAllRequestsTo = redir;
+// Specify the target protocol for redirecting all requests; only HTTPS can be used config.redirectAllRequestsTo = redir;

 // Configuration for a single redirect rule